Home » Biblical Studies » 101 Most Misunderstood Verses » Mark 7:19 and the Little Participle that Could

 Was this statement “cleansing all the foods” actually coming out of Jesus’ mouth as part of his diatribe?
 “You eat it and it goes out into the toilet, cleansing all foods.”
 This would leave the entire discussion out of Mark’s parenthetically interpretive hands, devoid of an explicit markian application to his supposed gentile audience.

 Was this statement “cleansing all the foods” a parenthetical summary by the author—Mark—for his intended audience?
 This, of course, does not demand any particular meaning for it as distinct from the likely meaning of Jesus in a Jewish context in which food laws were taken a bit more seriously than we might imagine they would be.
-A serious Jew would rather die than eat forbidden meats.[2]
-Even if this is a parenthetical remark by Mark, it does not automatically suggest that Jesus’ abolished food laws as opposed to abolishing the many emerging halakic food codes that fly in the face of Torah.
+A serious Jewish worshiper would rather die than eat forbidden meats.[2]
+Even if this is a parenthetical remark by Mark, it does not automatically suggest that Jesus abolished Torah food laws as opposed to abolishing the many emerging halakic food codes that fly in the face of Torah.

 How do we decide?
 Answer: Carefully.